grnet/synnefo/docs/install-guide-debian.rst

 .. _install-guide-debian:

-Administrator's Installation Guide (on Debian Wheezy)
+Administrator's Installation Guide (on Debian Jessie)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is the Administrator's installation guide on Debian Wheezy.
+This is the Administrator's installation guide on Debian Jessie.

 It describes how to install the whole Synnefo stack on two (2) physical nodes, with minimum configuration.
-It installs Synnefo from Debian packages, and assumes the nodes run Debian Wheezy.
+It installs Synnefo from Debian packages and assumes the nodes run Debian Jessie.
 After successful installation, you will have the following services running:

 * Identity Management (Astakos)
 * Object Storage Service (Pithos)